-Usually, I am not too impressed by some experts in very limited areas, such as research or training.
-Otherwise, I’m not really interested in who I talk to and how I address them.
+Usually, I am not too impressed by some experts in minimal areas, such as research or training.
+Otherwise, I’m not interested in who I talk to and how I address them.
 Not in the sense of being a redneck or condescending to everyone, but for me, it is important to perceive a relationship of equality, as I consider it exists among all people.
-I try to discriminate as little as possible.
+Therefore, I try to discriminate as little as possible.

-In general, by professionally studying communication, persuasion and negotiation and often publishing on these topics, I tend to avoid appreciating or disrespecting someone a priori.
-One of the things that irritate me the most is pride/vanity – the greatest sin of mankind, and that’s because I suffer from it in an unjustified way.
-After all, if I don’t like something about someone else, it is either because I have that flaw, or because it’s something very foreign to me.
+In general, by professionally studying communication, persuasion, and negotiation and often publishing on these topics, I avoid appreciating or disrespecting someone a priori.
+However, one thing that irritates me the most is pride/vanity – the greatest sin of mankind, and that’s because I suffer from it unjustifiedly.
+After all, if I don’t like something about someone else, it is either because I have that flaw or because it’s something very foreign to me.

 Also, wherever there is a rule, there is at least one way to avoid it without breaking it – it is only up to me to discover it, a philosophy also widely shared by Romanians.
-I was never afraid to ask questions.
-As a result, many are afraid of my questions and some even hate me when I ask them, especially those who don’t like the answers.
+For example, I was never afraid to ask questions.
+As a result, many are so scared of my questions, and some even hate me when I ask them, especially those who don’t like the answers.

 7. The desire to be a boss

 I never wanted to be a boss.
-I did not plan this, but I played this role when I initiated a project, or when I was assigned this position temporarily.
+I did not plan this, but I played this role when I initiated a project or was temporarily assigned this position.
 I don’t think I’m a good manager, which is not a crime.
-I am not a leader either, which again is not a crime.
-It’s OK not to be a boss.
+I am not a leader either, which, again, is not a crime.
+So it’s OK not to be a boss.
 I’m OK also without wanting to be a manager.
-I know very well what I do and I want to continue to do it.
+I know what I do very well and want to continue doing it.
 If I were to work as an entrepreneur in my own company, I would only be a boss at first, then I would look for someone to lead and run my business, first and foremost, because I don’t consider myself the best at this and then because I don’t like it.

-I like to give advice, to deliver training sessions and workshops, to write, to research.
-Some people like the idea of being bosses because they can’t make themselves heard – and that’s a matter of communication.
+I like to advise, deliver training sessions and workshops, write, and research.
+Some people like being bosses because they can’t make themselves heard – and that’s a matter of communication.
 Because of this, I have absolutely no problem with others who want to be bosses – if they can be, they should be!
 The boss has a great responsibility, and that comes with power.
-I also like power, authority and holding them – not as a boss, but rather as a specialist in my little fields.
+I also like power and authority and holding them – not as a boss, but as a specialist in my little fields.